Here’s Why You Should Read Richard Carlin’s Book on Morris Levy

 Richard Carlin’s new biography of Levy, Godfather of The Music Business, sheds light on the shadowy figure behind so many of the hits that boom through our musical consciousness even today.

-In its index, the book includes a research citation for the collaborative book between Jake Katel and Henry Stone called The Stone Cold Truth on Payola In The Music Biz (available on Amazon).
+In its index, the book includes a research citation for the collaborative book between Jacob Katel and Henry Stone called The Stone Cold Truth on Payola In The Music Biz (available on Amazon).
 Carlin has written over twenty books on music, with subjects ranging from jazz, to folk, country, and even Scottish Dance.
 Here’s what he had to say about Bronx record men, focusing on the outrageous, and the link between Sam&Dave and Miami Bass.

 First of all congratulations on over 20 books of music history!